Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

-The convergence of the empirical distribution induced by Fleming\,--\,Viot process defined on discrete state spaces when the size of the population and the time increase have been assured under some assumptions.
-For example, \cite{ferrari2007countable} and \cite{asselah2011finite} study the convergence of the empirical distribution induced by the Fleming\,--\,Viot process to the unique QSD in countable and finite discrete space settings, respectively.
-With the aim to study the convergence of the particle process under the stationary distribution to the QSD, \cite{CLT_Alea} prove a Central Limit Theorem for the finite state case.
-Additionally, \cite{villemonais2015} and \cite{asselah2016Galton-Watson} study the convergence to the minimal QSD in a Galton-Watson type model and in a birth and death process, respectively.
-Similarly, \cite{asselah2012note} and \cite{Maric2015} address the study of the $N$-particle system associated to a random walk on $\mathbb{N}$ with a drift towards the origin, which is an absorbing state.
-In these scenarios there exist infinitely many QSD for each model, so it is important to assure the ergodicity of the $N$-particle system and to determine to which QSD it converges.
-Additionally, \cite{ChampagnatVillemonaisP2018c} study the convergence of the Fleming\,--\,Viot process to the minimal QSD under general conditions, providing also some specific examples.
+The convergence of the empirical distributions induced by Fleming\,--\,Viot processes defined on discrete state spaces when the size of the population and the time increase have been assured under some assumptions.
+For example, Ferrari and Mari\'c \cite{ferrari2007countable} and Asselah et al.\ \cite{asselah2011finite} study the convergence of the empirical distribution induced by the Fleming\,--\,Viot process to the unique QSD in countable and finite discrete space settings, respectively.
+With the aim to study the convergence of the particle process under the stationary distribution to the QSD, Leli\`evre et al.\ \cite{CLT_Alea} proves a Central Limit Theorem for the finite state case.
+Additionally, Villemonais \cite{villemonais2015} and Asselah et al.\ \cite{asselah2016Galton-Watson} study the convergence to the minimal QSD in a Galton\,--\,Watson type model and in a birth and death process, respectively.
+Similarly, Asselah and Thai \cite{asselah2012note} and Mari\`c \cite{Maric2015} address the study of the $N$-particle system associated to a random walk on $\mathbb{N}$ with a drift towards the origin, which is an absorbing state.
+In these scenarios there exist infinitely many QSD for each model, so it is important to ensure the ergodicity of the $N$-particle system and to determine to which QSD it converges.
+Additionally, Champagnat and Villemonais \cite{ChampagnatVillemonaisP2018c} study the convergence of the Fleming\,--\,Viot process to the minimal QSD under general conditions, providing also some specific examples.